 Facing a cancer diagnosis and the impending treatment is a life-changing event.
 It may be too overwhelming for you to think about how prostate surgery will affect your sex life.

-But remember that there are doctors and mental health professionals who have a lot of experience in dealing with ED.
+Remember that there are doctors and mental health professionals who have a lot of experience in dealing with ED.
 Therapists understand how sexual problems can affect your feelings of self-worth and your relationships.
 If you have a partner, you may want your partner to attend therapy with you.
 You can both express your fears and concerns, learn coping strategies, and find new ways to develop intimacy during your recovery.
 There are also support groups available to provide further encouragement and hope.

-While ED is very common right after prostate surgery, you may regain sexual function after some time.
-This may range from several months to two years.
+While ED is common right after prostate surgery, you may regain sexual function after some time.
+This may range from several months to 2 years.
 Also, remember that ED can be treated.
 By working with your doctor, you will be able to recover from prostate surgery and find an effective ED treatment that is right for you.